 Anslagstavlan is an email list that will reach all at the department and some of the staff at CEC and the Faculty of Science.
 It is free for all belonging to the list to post to it.
 The postings are about everything from seminars and job offerings to old car tyres and kittens.

 The units and some research groups have their own lists.
 You are added automatically to the lists, depending of your role in LUCAT.
-Contact Anders Kullberg if you have questions about the mailing lists.

 Always use the name of the department and Lund University in all external communication.
-In some cases it could suffice with only Lund University, but never ever with only the name of the research group or the unit.
+In some cases it could suffice with only Lund University, but never ever with only the name of your research group or unit.
 The name of the department is Department of Biology in English and in Swedish biologiska institutionen.
 Nothing else!

 Our external website is an important front.
 Check that your information is up-to-date regularly.
-You can update your personal web page yourself while web publisher are responsible for the project and research group pages.
+You can update your personal web page yourself while our web publisher are responsible for the project and research group pages.
 Inform them about updates.

 At the central Staff Pages communication section you will find information about communication planning, ordering from agencies and photographers, translation and templates among other things.